grussorusso/grussorusso.github.io/content/teaching.md

 title: Teaching
 ---

 In the A.Y.
-2023/24 I teach the following courses for the MSc in Computer
+2024/25 I teach the following courses for the MSc in Computer Science (in Italian):
-Science:

-- [*Machine Learning*](http://www.ce.uniroma2.it/courses/ml2324/) (6 ECTS taught by me; 3 ECTS taught by Francesco Lo Presti)
+- [*Machine Learning*](http://www.ce.uniroma2.it/courses/ml2425/) (6 ECTS taught by me; 3 ECTS taught by Francesco Lo Presti)
-- *Hands-on Cloud Computing Services*, supplementary course (10 hours)
+- [*Distributed Systems and Cloud Computing*](http://www.ce.uniroma2.it/courses/sdcc2425/) (1 ECTS taught by me; 8 ECTS taught by Valeria Cardellini)

 In March/April 2024, I also hold a 10-hour doctoral course on *Reinforcement Learning for Run-time Performance Management*.
 [Slides